aeduaardo/covid_api/README.md

 It presents the information mentioned for all cases in the world and also presents the **BIGGEST CASES**, which brings the 20 (twenty) countries with the highest number of cases of the new coronavirus.
 If you want more countries, access the file [constants.py](constants.py) and change the variable **NUMBER_COUNTRIES**.

 ⚠ Note: **Percentage of infected population** is not official informationand the values ​​presented are the responsibility of the creators of the project.
 In the /national the ercentage of infected population was calculated from population estimates of Brazilian states for the year 2019.
 For the /world the percentage was obtained based on the world population, set at 7.79 billion, and the index for each country was calculated based on information collected from different sources.
-Bearing in mind that population data vary due to many factors Percentage of infected population is not an accurate data and it is only an estimate.
+Bearing in mind that population data vary due to many factors, the Percentage of infected population is not an accurate data and it is only an estimate.

 ## 🛰 Technologies
 * 🐍 [**Python 3.6**]() or later.